UWRealityLab/vrcapstone19sp-team2/docs/README.md

       - chain shaking and hitting the other materials
       - possibly the noise of the fridge
     - Help on the UI and storyline design

+  - Jiwen Wu
+    - Work on a search light for the helicopter
+      - The animation that the light is searching around.
+    - Work on the storyline texts
+      - what will be displayed when player opens a diary, picks up a piece of paper, etc
+      - character soliloquy that helps the player understand what is goin on (possibly pointing the player to the puzzles)